Tablas drongo

 The Tablas drongo (Dicrurus menagei) is an Asian bird of the family Dicruridae.
 It was formerly considered conspecific with the hair-crested drongo.

 It is endemic to Tablas Island in the Philippines.
 It is noted by its jet black plumage with a long fish-like tail.
 It inhabits tropical old-growth forest.
 Prior to 1998, it was not seen for many decades due to lack of surveys on the island.
 It is estimated to consist of just 50 to 250 mature adults making it one of the most endangered birds in the Philippines.
 It is threatened by habitat loss.

 Description and taxonomy

-EBird describes the bird as "A medium-sized, long-tailed bird of forest canopy on Tablas, where it is the only drongo in range.
-Entirely black with glossy-blue wings, crown, and streaks on the neck and chest.
-Similar to Philippine Drongo-Cuckoo but larger, with a thicker bill and a strongly forked tail with upturned tips.
-Not as vocal as other drongos.
-Voice includes a grating scold followed by a loud, high-pitched whistle."
+It is a medium sized bird found in the forests of Tablas Island.
+It is all black with glossy wings, crown and striations on neck and chest.
+Has a very long fork shaped tail.

-It is insectivorous, catching prey by hawking and foraging among leaves and on trunks.
-The species's nest is described as a small cup made of thin twigs and vegetation fibres, coarsely woven into a three-quarters sphere and suspended from slender branches amongst foliage in the outer part of a tall tree, high above a stream.
+Relative to other drongos, it is not as vocal with its call described as quick rasping cicada like call.

 The specific name, menagei, commemorates Louis F. Menage, an American real estate tycoon.